Understanding Lyme Disease Symptoms

 When Symptoms Persist After Treatment

 Some patients continue to experience symptoms despite completing antibiotic therapy.
-This pattern—often called Post-Treatment Lyme Disease Syndrome (PTLDS) or persistent Lyme disease—includes ongoing fatigue, pain, cognitive dysfunction, and autonomic symptoms.
+This pattern, often called Post-Treatment Lyme Disease Syndrome (PTLDS) or persistent Lyme disease, includes ongoing fatigue, pain, cognitive dysfunction, and autonomic symptoms.

-Possible contributors include lingering inflammation, immune dysregulation, nervous system injury, or untreated co-infections such as Babesia or Bartonella.
+Possible contributors include lingering inflammation, immune dysregulation, nervous system injury, or untreated coinfections such as Babesia or Bartonella.

-Regardless of the label, these symptoms deserve evaluation—not dismissal.
+Regardless of the label, these symptoms deserve evaluation, not dismissal.

 Why Lyme Symptoms Are Often Missed

 Patients frequently report that their symptoms were attributed to stress, depression, aging, or hypochondria before Lyme was considered.
-Several factors contribute:
+Several factors contribute: no rash recalled or present, negative or equivocal test results, symptoms that cross multiple specialties, fluctuating or invisible symptoms, and clinician unfamiliarity with atypical presentations.

-This pattern reflects systemic gaps in how Lyme disease is taught and recognized—not patient exaggeration.
+This pattern reflects systemic gaps in how Lyme disease is taught and recognized, not patient exaggeration.

 Frequently Asked Questions